KaterynaKocheharova/Contacts-App-Node.js-Backend/README.md

 -Paginating contacts
 -Filtering contacts

-This service is built using MongoDB as the database and Express.js as the main framework.
+This service uses MongoDB as the database and Express.js as the main framework.